luisalichfett/zupper-chat/README.md

 # Zupper's Chat

+### Note:

+Unfortunately, the backend of the application isn't ready yet, but you can have an idea of how it's supposed to work by running the mock command, explained in the "Commands" section!!

 # Configuration:

 In order to work properly, you need to first open your application folder in terminal, then type the comand "yarn" in order to install all the needed dependencies: